IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-__Specification Management Warning:__
-Should there really be a table in the specification?
-But otherwise how do we keep it up to date between versions?
-If it's external, how do clients stay up to date?
-URIs are always okay... should it instead always be a URI?
-{: .warning}

 ##### height
-The height of a Canvas or content resource.
+The height of this Canvas or external content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

 The value _MUST_ be a non-negative integer or floating point number.